 Cataract surgery is generally safe, but it carries a risk of infection and bleeding.
 Cataract surgery increases the risk of retinal detachment.

 After the procedure, you'll have some discomfort for a few days.
-Healing generally occurs within eight weeks.
+Healing generally occurs within a few weeks.

 If you need cataract surgery in both eyes, your doctor will schedule surgery to remove the cataract in the second eye after you've healed from the first surgery.